balaramadurai/hugo-travelify-theme/README.md

             spain6-1018x460.jpg
 ```

-To get your site running, copy `config.toml` and `data/l10n.toml` into the root folder.
+To get your site running, copy the entire contents of the example site using `cp -r themes/hugo-travelify-theme/exampleSite/* .` into the root folder.
 (Please refer to http://gohugo.io/overview/quickstart/ for installing a Hugo theme.)

 ## The `config` file